Dalmatian

 Training Milestones for Dalmatian

-Successful training for Dalmatian respects this breed's good (can be stubborn) trainability profile and natural active tendencies.
+Training gains with a Dalmatian compound when the handler adapts to the breed's actual learning style rather than forcing a generic curriculum and natural active tendencies.
 Weeks one through four: focus on establishing trust and learning your Dalmatian's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Dalmatian owners should expect the training journey to require patience given this breed's good (can be stubborn) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources